archseer/boombox/README.md

 * Fix scrollbar on table.

+* FF: event binding doesn't work -- the play/pause button doesn't update and the player page doesn't work.
+* Cover art doesn't update on the player page.
+* Now playing icon (small speaker) needs to be reapplied on the listing mode.

 * ~~Login system via Warden, later support for multiple users.~~
 * Add a logout button on the UI.
 * Invite new users via mail system